Etzos/PlushieBot/README.md

 * Navigate to the `loop/` directory and run the testconsole.py file (same way as the above)
 * Hope all goes well

-* I have included a batch file for Windows users to start both the server and Plushie
+* I have included a batch file for Windows users to start both the server and Plushie.
+Leave it in the current directory.
 * Pester Garth for the Linux version :P